The inquiries about “How much does it cost to live in the Philippines never end. And the straight answer has become…

 My wife and I were discussing this topic recently and she brought up a valid argument.
 If people are moving to the Philippines to lower their cost of living, do they not realize they can do the same thing back home?
-When I asked her to explain her rationale, she responded by making a comparison – “If a guy comes to the Philippines to live, and he is willing to lower his quality of life to live on less money, why doesn’t he just stay in his own country, rent a dumpy mobile home for a few hundred dollars a month, live simple without all the modern amenities (including air conditioning), and change his diet to rice and fish.
+When I asked her to explain her rationale, she made a simple comparison – “If a guy comes to the Philippines to live, and he is willing to lower his quality of life to live on less money, why doesn’t he just stay in his own country, rent a single-wide mobile home for a few hundred dollars a month, live simple without all the modern amenities (including air conditioning), and change his diet to rice and fish.
 It would be the same thing without all the noise!” she says.
-And she would be right.
-But can you see anyone willing to live in say, the southern U.S. during the sultry summer months with only a fan?
-If not, then why the hell would they want to move to the Philippines and liver under basically the same conditions?
+And she would be mostly right (except for important things like transportation and insurance).
+And then you have to ask if you know of anyone willing to live in, say, the southern U.S. during the sultry summer months with only a fan?
+If not, then why the hell would they want to move to the Philippines and live under these same basic conditions?
 I didn’t care to extend her argument by saying “It’s the girls, silly!”

-There has never been or will there ever be, a one-size-fits-all answer to the question of How much does it cost to live in the philippines?
-Why don’t everyone just agree that it can be done on any amount between $500 to $5,000 per month.
+There has never been or will there ever be, a one-size-fits-all answer to the question of How much does it cost to live in the Philippines?
+Why doesn’t everyone just agree that it can be done on any amount between $500 to $5,000 per month.
 Period.
-The interpretation would then rest with the person digesting that information!
+The interpretation would then rest with the person determining their own needs!

 Remember, no personal identifying information other than first name and city is needed.
 If you want to submit photos, that is okay.
-Base currency used should be in USD if possible.
-Results will be posted in this blog as testamonials are received and compiled.
+Base currency used should be in USD (or pesos if you use another foreign currency).
+Results will be posted in this blog (and updated) as testimonials are received and compiled.
 Thanks in advance for your participation!

 Ricky S. – Ozamiz City, Mindanao